GSA/digitalgov.gov/content/posts/2013-07-02-fueleconomy-gov-usability-case-study.md

 ---
+url: /2013/07/02/fueleconomy-gov-usability-case-study/
 date: 2013-07-02 11:08:48 -0400
-title: 'Fueleconomy.gov &amp;#8211; Usability Case Study'
+title: 'Fueleconomy.gov &#8211; Usability Case Study'
 summary: 'Many technical websites have a hard time explaining information to the general public.
 This happens because users don&rsquo;t understand the industry-specific or scientific terms.
 Fortunately, solutions to these problems are fairly easy&mdash;changing menu and navigation item text, or adding a line of explanatory text on key pages or complex graphics.
 The DigitalGov User Experience Program'
-authors: [jonathan-rubin]
+authors:
+  - jonathan-rubin
 categories:
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
 tag:
   - DigitalGov User Experience Program
   - usability case study